mia-platform/documentation/docs/console/company-configuration/extensions.md

 You can add a new extension to your Company at any moment; creating an extension requires the following configurations to be set:

 - **Extension name** (*required*): the name for your extension
-- **Entry URL** (*required*): the URL of the web page that will be displayed when accessing your extension (This will be embedded inside an iframe or opened in a new window depending on the extension type)
 - **Destination Area** (*required*): the destination where your extension menu item will be placed
 - **Category** (*required*): the menu category that will contain the extension menu item

 :::info
 The available **Category** options depend on the selected **Destination Area**.
 :::
+- **Entry URL** (*required for iframe and External link extensions*): the URL of the web page that will be displayed when accessing your extension (This will be embedded inside an iframe or opened in a new window depending on the extension type)
+- **Template**: A `micro-lc` configuration you might want to initialize your extension with.
+Available only for Composer page extensions.
 - **Visibility**: You might want to make your extension visible on the whole Company, or maybe just on a few Projects.
 This field lets you set the contexts in which you want to make your extension visible.
 If nothing is checked, the extension will be inactive.

 :::info